 Plain-English wizard resolves regulatory category, statuses, activities, and metrics into a typed firm profile.

-Profile is mapped to a matrix column derived directly from the FCA's own application tables.
+Profile is mapped to matrix columns derived directly from the FCA's and PRA's own application tables.

 Typed predicates evaluate activity gates, status checks, thresholds and sequential conditions per provision.